-- 3. By-Laws 8.3 and 9.2 require that all members comply at all times with the AusIMM's Charter, By-Laws, Code of Ethics, Regulations and any professional codes adopted by the AusIMM Board.
-These are published on the AusIMM's website.
-Adherence to these requirements applies to all members of any grade. - Professional codes adopted by the Board include, but are not limited to, The Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves, (JORC Code) and the Australasian Code for Public Reporting of Technical Assessments and Valuations of mineral Assets (VALMIN Code). - 5.
-The AusIMM Chief Executive Officer (CEO) must ensure the publication of an annual report summarising the adjudication of matters investigated for alleged non- compliance with the AusIMM's Charter, By-Laws, Code of Ethics, Regulations and any Professional Codes adopted by the Board. - 6.
-The CEO may delegate the responsibilities outlined in these Regulations to any member of staff of the AusIMM.
+Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves, (JORC Code) and the Australasian Code for Public Reporting of Technical Assessments and Valuations of Mineral Assets (VALMIN Code).

+- 5. The AusIMM Chief Executive Officer (CEO) must ensure the publication of an annual report summarising the adjudication of matters investigated for alleged non-compliance with the AusIMM's Charter, By-Laws, Code of Ethics, Regulations and any Professional Codes adopted by the Board. - The CEO will delegate the responsibilities outlined in these Regulations to any member of staff of the AusIMM.